camunda/camunda-docs/docs/self-managed/optimize-deployment/setup/webhooks.md

 <span class="badge badge--platform">Platform only</span>

-Additionally to email notifications, you can configure webhooks in Optimize to receive alert notifications on custom systems.
-This page describes how to setup your webhook configurations using the example of a simple Slack app.
+In addition to email notifications, you can configure webhooks in Optimize to receive alert notifications on custom systems.
+This page describes how to set up your webhook configurations using the example of a simple Slack app.

-## The Alert Webhook configuration
+## The alert webhook configuration

 You can configure a list of webhooks in the Optimize configuration, see [Alert Notification Webhooks](../configuration/#alert-notification-webhooks) for available configuration properties.

-### Alert Webhook Payload Placeholders
+### Alert webhook payload placeholders

 The webhook request body can be customized to integrate with any string encoded HTTP endpoint to your needs.
 In order to make use of certain properties of an alert, you can make use of placeholders within the payload string.